kaurn6538/London_bike-rides/README.md

 3.Run the Jupyter Notebook: Open the london_bike.ipynb notebook and execute the cells to process the data.

-4.Open Tableau: Use Tableau to open the london_bike_sharing.twb file and interact with the dashboard.
+4.Open Tableau: Use Tableau to open the London_bike_sharing.twb file and interact with the dashboard.

 ## Conclusion
 This project demonstrates the process of data exploration, cleaning, and visualization using Python and Tableau.
 The interactive dashboard provides insights into bike-sharing patterns in London, influenced by various factors such as temperature and wind speed.